HBDean96/Intelligent-identification-of-fabric-defects/README.md

 ```
 python train.py
 ```
-- To predict the test data(the defalut dataset is testB, if you want change the dataset, you can change the test_path in `test.py`)
+- To predict the test data(the defalut dataset is testB, if you want change the dataset, you can change the test_path in `test.py`) you can run
 ```
 python test.py
 ```